Sam Hain: Domestic career

-Hain is regarded as an excellent prospect for English cricket and known as a 360-degree hitter for having highest batting average than anyone to have played 50 innings or more in limited overs cricket.
+Hain was regarded as an excellent prospect for English cricket and known as a 360-degree hitter for having highest batting average than anyone to have played 50 innings or more in limited overs cricket.

 He broke into the Australia U19 squad aged just 16, and played for Australia in the 2012 ICC Under-19 Cricket World Cup as the team finished runners-up.
 In March 2013, Hain committed himself to England and agreed a contract with Warwickshire.

 He made his Twenty20 debut on 20 May 2016 for Birmingham Bears against Nottinghamshire in the 2016 NatWest t20 Blast.
 He impressively shone on his debut match scoring an unbeaten 92 off 54 balls, and was awarded the player of the match.
 This was also his first ever player of the match award in his career.

 On 29 May 2020, Hain was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 On 9 July 2020, Hain was included in England's 24-man squad to start training behind closed doors for the One Day International (ODI) series against Ireland.

 Hain is one of the all-time highest run scorers for the Birmingham Bears in T20 Blast.
 On 17 June 2022, in the 2022 T20 Blast, Hain scored his first century in Twenty20 cricket, with 112 not out.

 Hain trained with the Brisbane Heat in the BBL12 and came in the starting XI after Sam Billings and Colin Munro departed to take part in other leagues, making 5 and 6 in his first two games.
 Hain was previously a part of the Queensland U19 Squad before he made the choice to pursue a career in England.

 In March 2025, Hain signed a new three-year contract with Warwickshire.